This post is updated as events transpire.

 - 14 May 2019 — We learned that the owner of GEDmatch had personally granted permission in December 2018 for Parabon to use the database to investigate an assault, although the Terms of Service at the time only allowed homicide and sexual assault investigations.

 - 19 May 2019 — GEDmatch implemented a new opt-in system for law enforcement matching.
 All DNA kits were automatically opted out, and users could choose to make their kits available to law enforcement agents.
-The default setting for new uploads, however, is to be opted in; the description does not state that the kit will be exposed to law enforcement.
+The default setting for new uploads, however, was to be opted in; the description did not state that the kit would be exposed to law enforcement.
 GEDmatch also expanded their definition of allowable crimes from homicide and sexual assault to “murder, nonnegligent manslaughter, aggravated rape, robbery, or aggravated assault.”

 - 22 June 2019 — Yours truly analyzed database growth and showed that the decline in rate correlates to the publication of the Golden State Killer case.